Joint Cooperative and Non-Cooperative Localization in WSNs with Distributed Scaled Proximal ADMM Algorithms: Problem Formulation

 \subsection{Problem Reformulation}

 Our initial step involves formulating an equivalent smooth and constrained reformulation of problem (\ref{yuanwenti}), which serves as the foundation for both the algorithm design and the convergence analysis in this study.
-It is important to note that the objective function in problem (\ref{yuanwenti}) can be explicitly expressed as
+Note that the objective function in (\ref{yuanwenti}) can be explicitly rewritten for all $i \in \mathcal{N}$ as follows:

 It is evident that the above loss function contains non-smooth terms.
-Based on the existing literature\cite{luke2017simple, gur2020alternating}, we apply the Cauchy-Schwarz inequality to obtain:
+Based on the existing literature, we apply the Cauchy-Schwarz inequality to obtain: